-Breast cancer is the most common cause of non-skin-related cancer in women.
+Breast cancer is the most common cause of non-skin-related cancer in women, with 1 in 8 US women developing breast cancer in her lifetime.
 There are a wide variety of treatment options available to patients diagnosed with breast cancer, and the treatment plan involves physicians from multiple specialties, such as Primary Care Medicine, Oncology, Radiology, Radiation Oncology, Pathology, Breast Surgery, and Plastic and Reconstructive Surgery.
-Dr. Pathy has developed an extensive breast reconstructive practice for women diagnosed with breast cancer.
+We have developed an extensive breast reconstructive practice for women diagnosed with breast cancer.

 For additional information on Breast Reconstruction, click here.